ameetmund/blockchain/README.md

 > 6. _EthSwap.sol_ - Smart contract for the EthSwap exchange
 > 7. /migrations/_2_deploy_contracts.js - Migrations to put smart contract for EthSwap and Token into blockchain.
 This helps to change the state of the contract to the latest one.
 > 8. _Token.sol_ - Smart contract for the new cypto currency that is going to be used for swap with Ethereum
+> 9. _test/EthSwap.test.js_ - File to write test cases in javascript.
+Solidity smart contract test will be done using this.
+The testings are carried out with the help of 'chai assertion library' which is added to the code.